Vicskips/express-crash-course/README.md

     "email": "dave@dbobson.com",
 }
 ```
-`PUT /api/member/:id` allows members to update names and/or emails form the use of a unique ID
+`PUT /api/member/:id` allows members to update names and/or emails form the use of a unique ID example body

 ```json
 {